plusterm/plusterm/readme_modules.txt

 this document is meant to clearify how to implement a new module intended for the PlusTerm program.

-1:	the new module must be a class and its constructor must take 2
+1:	the new module must be a class in its own file with the same name and its
-	additional parameters. one of which	is the context aka the instance of serial_monitor (in its current naming state). the other parameter is the master, an instance of the tkinter (gui tool), which is inteded for when the new module needs to add to the gui.
+	constructor must take 2	additional parameters. one of which	is the context aka the instance of serial_monitor (in its current naming state). the other parameter is the master, an instance of the tkinter (gui tool), which is inteded for when the new module needs to add to the gui.